Preparing for the new normal

 At this stage the spread of the virus is slowing down in several countries, but in other regions the epidemic has yet to peak.
 We therefore remain vigilant, our top priority being to protect the health of our employees and their loved ones, as well as that of our partners and clients.

 At this sensitive time, strong and frequent communication with our clients is more critical than ever.
 Our preferred form of interaction with our clients for the time being is remote contact using audio- and videoconferencing facilities as well as e-banking, for example, a system that offers not only transaction facilities but also highly secure means of communication.

 Any unavoidable face-to-face meetings can be organised externally or in-house.
-We are happy to welcome our clients at our premises, having put in place strict health and safety measures (which you can read about in our notice ‘Visit UBP safely’).
+We are happy to welcome our clients at our premises again, having put in place strict health and safety measures (which you can read about in our notice ‘Visit UBP safely’).
 We also continue to keep you up to date on the health crisis and its effects on economies and markets through our usual communication channels.

 Bernard Schuster – Head of Group Communications

 Maude Hug – Head of Media Relations

 Half-way through the year, after weeks of almost total standstill, economies are gradually starting to regroup in several regions of the world as the spread of COVID-19 starts to slow down, even though there are still areas where the pandemic is yet to be brought under control.
 Central banks and governments have launched substantial stimulus programmes and the first signs of recovery are beginning to show.

 Yet the health crisis has considerably reshaped economies and financial markets.
 Rather than a return to normal, what we should be preparing for is the new normal.